Stigmatized Properties in Real Estate. Advice for buying or selling stigmatized a property

 Hey guys, it's Karen from Toronto here.

 Today's video is just in time for Halloween and we're going to talk about stigmatized properties.
-And stick around to the end of the video where I share some tips for those of us who are buying or selling stigmatized property.
+And stick around to the end of the video where I share some tips for those of us who are buying or selling a stigmatized property.

 So what is a stigmatized property?